JV-root/Projeto-Web-Scraping---Info-Jobs/readme.md

 3. Analyzing the website structure of InfoJobs.
 4. Writing the Python code to extract job data from InfoJobs.
 5. Saving the extracted data to a CSV file.
-6. Testing the web scraper and refining the code as needed.

 ## Prerequisites